hemantjava/Read2024/theory/micro-services.md

                     - It extremely difficult to change technology or framework because everything is tightly coupled.

  **Microservice architecture:**
-                    - Microservices architecture is built as small independent module based on business functionality.
+                    - Microservices architecture is built as small independent module based on business functionality.qaq
                     - It is easy to scale based on demand.
                     - Each project and module has their own database.
                     - Each project is independent and small in size.
 So overall build and development time gets decrease.
-                    - Easy to change technology or framework because every module and project is independent & loosly coupled.
+                    - Easy to change technology or framework because every module and project is independent & loosely coupled.

 **7).What is load balancing?**
 Ans).
 Load balancing is the process of distributing the traffic among different instances of the same application.